Diary Major John Kevin Lloyd - 1942-1945 - Part 3

 returning to pray.
 Looks like a

-village, & people do live right
+village & people do live right

-on or alongside cemetery.
+in or alongside the cemetery.
 No fence

 or line of demarcation.